biancamika/digital-garden/content/notes/3. Permanent Notes/The alternative to freedom is unconsciousness.md

 ---
-title: The alternative to freedom is unconsciousness
+title: "The alternative to freedom is unconsciousness"
 ---
 ## Reference
 - **Source:** [[David Foster Wallace]]; [[This is Water - Speech]]